 - 3% acceptance rate generates a set of 17,033 start-ups (511/0.03).
 The probability of success is then: 37/17,033 = 0.0022

-We know that the whole probability of of this cluster lies on the range [0.0022, 0.0036].
-Since the probability of fundraise is included in the range [0.03, 0.05], the probability to be Extremely Successful, provided that the company has properly raised money, is defined by the following equations (in order to establish the upper and the lower bounds):
+We know that the whole probability of this cluster lies in the range [0.0022, 0.0036].
+Since the probability of fundraising is included in the range [0.03, 0.05], the probability to be Extremely Successful, provided that the company has properly raised money, is defined by the following equations (in order to establish the upper and lower bounds):

 0.03 x Upper Bound (Extremely Successful) = 0.0036

 0.05 x Lower Bound (Extremely Successful) = 0.0022

 The assumption is that if a startup does not receive any funding it will not be able to grow, and so it will fail.
 This leads to the computation of the conditional probabilities in a similar way as if the two probabilities (getting funded and being scalable and profitable) were independent.
 In fact, they are not, of course.